Atlanta police seeks public's help in solving decade-old homicide

 The Atlanta Police Department is encouraging the public to come forward to help solve a decade-old cold case.

-Thursday, May 25, marks the 10th anniversary of the shooting death of Patrick Cotrona, 33, who was shot and killed by a robber as he walked from his East Atlanta home to a nearby bar with two friends.
+Homicide Detective Scott Demeester said during a morning press conference that today, May 25, marks the 10th anniversary of the shooting death of Patrick Cotrona, 33.

+Corona was shot and killed by a robber as he walked along May Avenue from his East Atlanta home to a nearby bar with two friends.
-APD said in a press release that its homicide unit is still working diligently to bring the killer to justice and will host a press conference at Atlanta Public Safety Headquarters at 11 a.m. on May 25 in an effort to solicit assistance from the public.

-The release said a sound recording related to the case would be played during the press conference.
+The suspect shot and killed Cotrona and wounded one of his friends, before jumping into a four-door Dodge passenger vehicle being driven by another suspect.

+Back in 2013, the suspect had robbed three other people – a married couple visiting from North Carolina and a jogger – in the nearby Kirkwood neighborhood before killing Cotrona.
+The married couple were able to give a description, which led to a sketch of the suspect.
+However, Demeester said there were no longer any active leads in the cold case.

 Anyone with information on this case can submit a tip anonymously to the Crime Stoppers Atlanta tip line at 404-577-TIPS (8477), or online at www.StopCrimeAtl.org.
 Persons do not have to give their name or any identifying information to be eligible for the reward of $25,000 for the arrest and indictment of a suspect.